Chart Color Schemes

 Employment performance in Caroline Springs exceeds national averages across key labour market indicators

 Caroline Springs has an educated workforce with diverse sector representation.
-Its unemployment rate was 4.1% in the past year, with estimated employment growth of 5.0%.
+Its unemployment rate was 4.1% in the past year, with an estimated employment growth of 5.0%.

 Frequently Asked Questions - Employment